felnne/ansible-php5/README.md

 Note: On Ubuntu when using system packages only, the `php5-cli` package is selected rather than the `php5` package.
 This is considered a limitation, see the *limitations* section for more information.

+### PHP configuration files

+PHP uses a configuration file to set various options, such as which modules are enabled and how these are configured, e.g. which time-zone to use.

+This configuration file uses the INI format, which consists of sections containing options with a value.
+In PHP this configuration file can be a single file (e.g. `php.ini`) and or a directory of files (e.g. `php.d/*.ini`).

+E.g. Core configuration options can be set in a main `php.ini` file, with module specific configuration contained in per-module configuration files included in the main configuration file.

+In addition, configuration options can be set on a per SAPI (Server API) basis.
+For example settings may differ between the `cli` SAPI (i.e. the Command Line) and the `apache` SAPI (i.e. a Web Server).

+The combination of these various configuration options differ by Operating System, and package used to install PHP.
+This variation is considered a limitation, see the *limitations* section for more information.

+This role, which configures the `cli` SAPI only, will only configure options relevant to the `cli` SAPI specifically (such as a longer execution time).
+However, on CentOS there is no configuration file limited to the `cli` SAPI, and the options set by this role therefore apply to *all* SAPIs.
+This is considered a limitation, see the *limitations* section for more information.

+Settings for other SAPIs, such as web-servers, **SHOULD** be set in other roles, or project/purpose specific playbooks.
+The tasks used in this role can be used as a template for setting additional options.
+Providing the Ansible INI module is used, setting additional INI options will not cause conflicts with this role and so preserve idempotency.

+The configuration options set by this role are considered suitably generic and applicable to all situations such that they are safe to be used as defaults - however it is accepted there are situations they would not be suitable.
+They include options for:

+* Maximum execution time and memory limits
+* Default timezone - localised to *Europe/London*
+* Error reporting and logging
+* Disabling the *fopen* function
+* Concealing the PHP version for security purposes

+See the *php5_sapi_cli_options* variable in the role defaults file (`defaults/main.yml`) for the specific options set.
+Where any of these options are unsuitable, override this variable with a copy of these defaults, omitting the unsuitable options.

 ### Typical playbook